How to say NO

 "What part of the word no didn't you understand"

 The word no is a simple direct statement that conveys its meaning completely.
 There is no need to learn how to say no, There is no reason to apologise or give a reason.
+We often do when we don't want to go to an event but we try not to offend by just saying No because we apologise and give an excuse: "Sorry!
+I am unable to attend because....
 There is absolutely no need to enter into a debate or to justify your answer.
-If the other party insists on a reason the simplest response is to ask just what part of this simple word they do not understand
+If the other party insists on a reason the simplest response is to ask just what part of this simple word they do not understand.
+Of course they understand what NO means.

 We have to make sure that when we say No we mean exactly that word.
 It is not anything else.
 Some rapists think it might mean YES or MAYBE, or I'LL THINK ABOUT IT or that you might change your mind.